lasgroup/safe-learning/README.md

    cd ..
    ```

-3. Install the Python bindings into your UV environment:
+3. While having your environment activated, install the Python bindings into your UV environment:

    ```bash
    uv pip install -e .